 Another valuable resource that provides simple explanations for complex medical terms and procedures is the National Cancer Institute’s Dictionary of Cancer Terms, a resource with more than 7,000 terms related to cancer and medicine.
 This resource is especially helpful if you are doing research in between doctors’ appointments.
 You can view the glossary at www.cancer.gov/dictionary.

-Q. I know my oncologist is focused on treating my cancer, but I wish she was more compassionate toward me.
+Q: I know my oncologist is focused on treating my cancer, but I wish she was more compassionate towards me.
 What can I do?

-A. Some doctors and health care teams may not have as much time as they would like to sit down and talk with you about your needs and concerns.
-Another issue is that medical schools don’t always give doctors enough training in how to communicate well with patients.
-Some health care professionals are trying to change that, and many medical schools now require coursework on doctor/patient communication.
+A: Some doctors and health care teams may not have as much time as they would like to sit down and talk with you about your needs and concerns.
+It is also possible that some medical professionals lack training in regards to effective ways to communicate and cope with emotions.
+Some health care professionals are trying to change that and many medical schools now require coursework on doctor/patient communication.
 Many organizations, such as CancerCare, are also raising awareness of how important it is to address the full range of patients’ concerns.

-This e-booklet discusses many steps you can take to improve communication with the members of your health care team.
+This booklet discusses many steps you can take to improve communication with the members of your health care team.
 You can also speak with a social worker at CancerCare for additional tips.

-A. A good relationship with your oncologist can make a tremendous difference in how you cope with your cancer and treatment.
-However, he or she is only one member of your medical team.
+A: A strong relationship with your oncologist can make a tremendous difference in how you cope with your cancer and treatment.
+However, they are only one member of your medical team.
 If you are not able to communicate directly with this person, try talking to a nurse, nurse practitioner or social worker associated with your oncologist’s practice.
 Someone else may be able to meet your needs.

-If you have tried many of the tips in this e-booklet and nothing works, or you really believe changing doctors would improve how you feel about the care you are receiving, trust your instincts.
+If you have tried many of the tips in this booklet and nothing works, or you really believe changing doctors would improve how you feel about the care you are receiving, trust your instincts.
 You have a right to feel comfortable with your health care team and satisfied that you are getting the best care possible.
-Before selecting another oncologist or health care team, do some research.
-Ask other patients for recommendations, or contact diagnosis-specific cancer foundations for a list of recommended doctors or cancer centers.
+Before selecting another oncologist or health care team, do your research.
+Ask other patients for recommendations, or contact diagnosis-specific cancer organizations for a list of recommended doctors or cancer centers.
 Many cancer centers and medical centers have physician referral services to help you.

 In addition to being among the first to receive a new treatment, people who take part in clinical trials are closely monitored by their doctors and other researchers and help future patients by advancing the science of cancer.
-So, clinical trials are definitely an option worth considering.
 Your doctor can tell you whether there are any trials that may be right for you.
-You can also do some research online.
-For more information, see the resources listed in the sidebar on this tab.
+There are also resources available online.